CentroEducacional-CEC/SpaceManBot/README.md

 # SpaceManBot
-This is SpaceManJax's open-source Discord.py Bot.
+This is StarFallenJax's open-source Discord.py Bot.
 Now on Github!

 This bot runs on Repl.it, which is a free online code editor.
 It can do a lot of things so I decided to host my bot there so I didn't have to have my computer on.